 \subsubsection{GAM (AVSS-2017) \cite{fabbri2017generative}}

-This paper propose to handle the issue of occlusion and low resolution of pedestrian attributes using deep generative models.
-Specifically, their overall algorithm contains three sub-networks, \emph{i.e.}, the attribute classification network, the reconstruction network and super-resolution network.
+This paper proposes to handle the issue of occlusion and low resolution of pedestrian attributes using deep generative models.
+Specifically, their overall algorithm contains three sub-networks, \emph{i.e.}, the attribute classification network, the reconstruction network, and the super-resolution network.

 For the attribute classification network, they also adopt joint global and local parts for final attribute estimation, as shown in Fig. \ref{DeepAlgorithms-GAM}.
-They adopt ResNet50 to extract the deep features and global-average pooling to obtain corresponding score.
+They adopt ResNet50 to extract the deep features and global-average pooling to obtain the corresponding score.
 These scores are fused as the final attribute prediction score.
 To handle the occlusion and low-resolution problem, they introduce the deep generative adversarial network \cite{mirza2014conditional} to generate re-constructed and super-resolution images.
 And use the pre-processed images as input to the multi-label classification network for attribute recognition.